 There are only a few ingredients in PA Dutch Creamy Cucumbers:

-Cucumbers – I prefer an English cucumber because of their thin skin and lack of seeds, but any fresh cucumber will work.
-If you’re using a thick-skinned cucumber, go ahead and peel it before using in the recipe.
-If the seeds are large in your cucumbers, removing them by scraping them out with a spoon.
+Cucumbers – I prefer an English cucumber because of its thin skin and lack of seeds, but any fresh cucumber will work.
+If you’re using a thick-skinned cucumber, go ahead and peel it before using it in the recipe.
+If the seeds are large in your cucumbers, remove them by scraping them out with a spoon.

 Onions – Use your favorite onion.
-I like red or purple onion, but a sweet onion or yellow onion will work, too.
+I like red or purple onions, but a sweet onion or yellow onion will work, too.
 If you don’t like onion, go ahead and leave it out.

 Vinegar – Apple cider vinegar is my choice for this recipe, but red wine vinegar will work, too.
 You can also use regular white vinegar but might need to use a little bit of extra sugar to balance out the tangy flavor.

-Sugar – Sugar is an optional ingredient, but my family really prefers the flavor with a bit of sweetness.
+Sugar – Sugar is an optional ingredient, but my family really prefers a flavor with a bit of sweetness.
 You can also use your favorite sugar substitute, added to taste.